Is SWTOR worth returning to in 2026?

 The main class storylines are exactly the same as they were when the game launched – which is a good thing, because they’re fantastic.
 What has changed a lot is the way you level, gain xp, and many convenience perks that have been added along the way.

 First of all, when it comes to levelling, a huge shift was made in the way players are encouraged to experience the game.
 When the game originally came out, players were encouraged.. uhh… well, required, to do almost every quest to gain enough XP so that they would be the correct level for the next area.
 This sometimes included doing more boring bonus series fetch quests, or doing more of the side quests in between the amazing class story questlines.
 Now, to make leveling easier, most of these types of quests are actually hidden from players by default.
 Instead, players are directed mostly towards their main class storyline and the main planetary storylines, which should give most players enough XP to progress without having to do any side quests.
 If you’re looking to just check out the class quests, veteran subscribed players who have unlocked the various XP boosts can often do just their Class quest and still gain enough XP to progress!
-Quick Travel and Ship Travel is also more accessible than ever, making it easer to travel around the map and between planets and skipping lots of loading screens.
+Quick Travel and Ship Travel is also more accessible than ever, making it easer to travel around the map and between planets and skipping lots of loading screens, and free-to-play players get their speeder ability earlier than ever.

 Game Difficulty